shader-slang/spec/proposals/042-ray-tracing-api.md

 ### 1.2 Metal Function Table And Function Buffer Resource Mismatch

-Metal introduces `intersection_function_table` and `intersection_function_buffer` resource types that are visible to shader code and must be bound from host code when traversal needs custom intersection behavior.
+Metal introduces `intersection_function_table` resource objects and `intersection_function_buffer_arguments` values that are visible to shader code and must be bound from host code when traversal needs custom intersection behavior.
 This is different from the D3D/Vulkan SBT model.
 The SBT is built by host code, but it is not a shader-visible resource and shader code does not declare a binding point for it.

 This creates an asymmetric programming model.
 Metal shader code may need a parameter that represents a function table or function buffer.
 D3D/Vulkan shader code has no corresponding